+Emotional eating is impulsive overeating when in emotional distress.
+The reason behind emotional eating is emotional upheaval from which a person is going through rather than hunger satisfaction.
 A person tends to binge on a variety of food items, especially favourites.
-This binge eating results in unwanted and unintended weight gain that can inbred several health complications, such as lifestyle disorders (obesity, diabetes and heart attack).
+This binge eating results in unwanted and unintended weight gain that can inbreed several health complications, such as lifestyle disorders (obesity, diabetes and heart attack).

 Almost everyone has his/her own comfort foods that he/she likes to gorge on in a particular state of mind/mood.
 People tend to binge on potato chips or French fries when feeling bored.
 Similarly, people, who have to face several stressful episodes in a day, tend to hold on to a pizza slice instinctively.
 Those who are upset tend to gorge on sugary things, such as sweets, cookies, candies and ice cream in particular.
-Emotional eating is a result of emotional and mental distress, which a person wants to compensate by eating food irrespective of the quality of food he/she is taking.
+Emotional eating is a result of emotional and mental distress, which a person wants to compensate by eating food irrespective of the quality/quantity of food he/she is taking.

 Due to emotional distress, a person indulges in emotional eating or binge eating in which he/she eats in excess because of the distraction caused by the negative emotions or feelings.
-The indulgence involves excess of fatty and oily food rather than healthy food options.
-Emotional eating triggers overeating and a person ends up with extra pounds added to his present weight.
+The indulgence involves an excess of fatty and oily food rather than healthy food options.
+Emotional eating triggers overeating and a person ends up with extra pounds added to his/her present weight.

 If you continue to eat until you feel nauseated, you surely have a problem with impulsive overeating.
-Talk to your health care provider at the earliest.
+Talk to your healthcare provider at the earliest.